LIHI Certificate #133 – Byron Weston No. 2 Project, Massachusetts

-Historic properties in the project area include the Byron Weston Defiance Mill building and a refurbished McCormick Hercules wheel turbine.
+the Byron Weston Defiance Mill building and a refurbished McCormick Hercules wheel turbine.
 In 2017, the turbine was refurbished and is now displayed outside the Crane Museum of Papermaking.
 The Massachusetts Historical Commission recommended consultation with the Dalton Historical Commission during FERC licensing.
 The DHC supports the project and indicated that the Byron Weston Defiance Mill is eligible for listing on the National Register of Historic Places.
 The museum is located in what was the rag room of Crane’s Old Stone Mill, dating back to 1844.
 The Crane Paper Mill – Old Berkshire Paper Mill and the Centennial Paper Mill Office located nearby are listed in the online Massachusetts inventory but not on the National Register.
 Consultation with the state historic preservation office is required prior to conducting any maintenance activities, land-clearing or land-disturbing activities, or changes to the Project operation or facilities.
 A Wheel Turbine Relocation Plan was developed for the relocation and refurbishment of the old McCormick Hercules wheel turbine that the new turbine replaced at the time of repowering.
 The wheel turbine was relocated and placed on display at the Crane Museum.

-Due to the small footprint of the project and the steep slopes surrounding the project, no formal recreation facilities are available at the project.
+Due to the small footprint of the project and the steep slopes surrounding the project, no formal recreation facilities are available.
 Public access is not safe near the project and thus not required.
 However, the Appalachian Trail passes through the town of Dalton in the immediate project vicinity.
 The impoundment is visible from the trail.
 Boating is allowed nearby in the East Branch upstream of the Byron Weston No. 1 dam and a paddling guide was created by the Housatonic Valley Association.